Vax-Before-Travel Vaccines

 Avian Influenza Vaccines

 Audenz™ is a monovalent, adjuvanted, cell-based, inactivated subunit vaccine approved by the U.S. FDA.
-Various pandemic influenza vaccines have also been approved in Europe.
+Various pandemic influenza vaccines have also been approved in Europe and the U.K.

 Chikungunya Vaccines